 - Trunks and baskets are great at hiding clutter

 - Use baskets for magazines, pet toys, and loose papers

 - Maximize a small space by putting a mirror opposite the view you want to reflect.
 Placing a mirror opposite a window will add natural light to a small space.

-Don’t forget to grab your FREE clutter-free living room checklist!
+Don’t forget to grab your clutter-free living room checklist!
 Check off the list as you go and have a clutter-free living room this weekend!

 What are your best tips on having a clutter-free living room?